 Help spread awareness for build reproducibility

-Please help us spread the word, asking Eidoo: Bitcoin and Ethereum Wallet and Exchange to support reproducible builds via their Twitter!
+Please help us spread the word discussing transparency with Eidoo: Bitcoin and Ethereum Wallet and Exchange via their Twitter!

 Do your own research!